-The Alliance School uses a democratic model of leadership, where the administrative responsibilities and decision-making are is shared among the staff.
+The Alliance School uses a democratic model of leadership, where the administrative responsibilities and decision-making is shared among the staff.
 This shared leadership creates a greater sense of ownership, responsibility and buy-in from teachers and staff and ensures that all staff members maintain strong connections with students, families and the community.
 We utilize the following practices and principles to guide our governing structure:

-• Administrative Led and Democratically Governed
+Administrative Led and Democratically Governed

-Beginning withFrom the 2019-2020 school year and forward, The Alliance School has beenwill be administratively led bywith Phyllis D. Smith as the lead administrator.
-The School Support Teacher will be assisting in administrative duties including but not limited to: instructional coaching, behavior referrals and management, programming, parent conferences, professional development, staff mentoring and observations, busing, etc. As an administrative team, Ms. Smith will ensure that the school community are abreast of district expectations and directives, provide the educational program as described and meet the administrative responsibilities of the district.
+Beginning withFrom the 20189-201920 school year and forward, The Alliance School has beenwill be administratively led.bywith withThis sharedis shared staff decision making with the staff for the betterment of the school and community.
+The School Support Teacher will be assisting in administrative duties including but not limited to: instructional coaching, behavior referrals and management, programming, parent conferences, professional development, staff mentoring and observations, busing, etc. As an administrative team, Ms. SmithThe administrator will ensureensures that the school community are is abreast of district expectations and directives, provides updates on the educational program. and meets the administrative responsibilities of the district.
 The democratic governance structure ensures that teachers and staff are engaged in decision-making for the school through a consensus model.

-Tuesday Wednesday Staff Professional Development
+Staff Professional Development

 Establishing a strong environment for learning and growing as well as, and creating authentic spaces for staff to collaborate and connect is essential to maintaining the culture of Alliance.
-This is why the dedicated time on Tuesdays-Wednesdays for staff professional development is a necessity.
-Below is a Below is a sample calendar of our staff professional development for TuesdaysWednesdays:
+This is why the dedicated time once a week for a half dayn Tuesdays. for staff professional development is a necessity.
+Below is a sample calendar of our staff professional development for Tuesdays: